2026 Consulting Salary Report: Big-Firm Pay, Filtered for the Offers That Matter

 2026 Management Consulting Salaries Overview

-2026 is a flat-pay year at the top end of consulting.
+Based on the large-firm packages tracked for this report, 2026 looks more like a mostly flat-pay year than a broad salary-reset year at the top end of consulting.
 That matters, but not for the reason most candidates think.

 The issue is not that consulting became a weak path.
-The issue is that the largest firms learned how to protect margins without reopening the kind of salary arms race we saw in 2021 and 2022.
+The reported pattern suggests the largest firms have had less pressure to reopen the kind of salary arms race we saw in 2021 and 2022.
 Teams are leaner.
 AI and standardized delivery are doing more work.
-Attrition is still below older norms.
-That means firms can hold starting pay steady without losing control of the candidate market.
+Attrition has been lower than older norms in many pockets.
+That gives firms more room to keep starting pay steady without losing control of the candidate market.
+Management Consulted's salary tracking has noted the same flattening at the MBB base level across recent cycles, and firm career pages (McKinsey, BCG, and Bain recruiting hubs) have not advertised the aggressive base jumps that defined the post-2021 market.

 Salary Snapshot

-• Brand-name firms benefit more when salaries compress across the market.
+- Brand-name firms benefit more when salaries compress across the market, because the tie-breaker shifts from cash to exits and signaling.

-The result is a market where there is still a gap between top firms and the rest, but that gap shows up more in total package and long-term leverage than in obvious base-salary inflation.
+The result is a market where there still appears to be a gap between top firms and the rest, but that gap shows up more in reported total package and long-term leverage than in obvious base-salary inflation.

 Why the Big-Firm Filter Matters